kundajelab/atac_dnase_pipelines/bds/README.md

 /bin/bash: module: line 1: syntax error: unexpected end of file
 ```

+Check your $HOME/.bashrc if it has any errorneous lines.

 Remove the following line in you module initialization scripts ($MODULESHOME/init/bash or /etc/profile.d/modules.sh).
 ```
 export -f module
 ```

 ### Contributors